vipulnaik/diet-exercise-health/events/2026/2026-04-05-onward-digestive-enzymes-experimentation.md

 * Beginning of first meal

-## Phase 2: digestive enzyme in the context of reduced sleep of various kinds
+## Phase 2: digestive enzymes in the context of reduced sleep of various kinds

 The exact sequence here is to be determined, but the general idea is to determine the effect of digestive enzymes in scenarios where I have